Bowling Greens and Croquet Lawns

 Our experience as bowling green and croquet lawn contractors spans many prestigious clubs across the UK, including the historic venue at Barnes Bowls Club and Croquet World Cup hosts, The Roehampton Club.
 As well as new flat and crown green construction, we also renovate and rejuvenate bowling greens to repair the surface, reinstate levels and enhance the playing experience.

 We follow the bowling green construction guidelines of Sport England, meeting all its required standards using our expert approach to construction and materials selection.
 Fineturf offers a specialist team for the construction, renovation and maintenance of bowling greens and croquet lawns, from initial design and planning through to preparation of the final surface.
 Supporting our knowledgeable management staff is an in-house team of highly-trained operatives and a fully-owned fleet of plant and machinery.

-Bowls Green Construction – What’s involved?
+Bowls Green Construction – What's Involved?

 Here's a step by step explanation of the key techniques and processes.

-2) Construction, County Channels and Timber Edging
+Concrete Channels and Timber Edging

-3) Prepare Final Ground
+Prepare Final Surface